kenballus/smtp-garden/README.md

 ./sendmsg.py message_file $aiosmtpd
 ```

-## Output Collection
+## Output Collection (4/8/2025)
+Payloads are ultimately delivered to stdout or a volume.
 - `echo` outputs all sent/received traffic to stdout
-- Host's `image/<image_name>/home` folders are bind mounted to each container's `/home` for Docker host-based access.
+- A host's `image/<image_name>/home` folders are bind mounted to each container's `/home` for Docker host-based access.
   - i.e. `images/exim/home/user1/Maildir` binds Exim container's `/home/user1/Maildir`
+  - File system permission management:
     - Server start scripts in each Docker image should take care of file system and volume permissions (see "Deployment:Host Environment" above)
+    - Without root on host, you may not be able to directly access volume contents while a container is running (without `exec`ing into the container)
+- The `purge.sh` script will clean all volumes of existing mail files.

 ## Issues/Troubleshooting
 Please submit a new github issue or contact the maintainers directly.